 To open a German bank account can quickly become overwhelming, especially if you need some service fast.
-I took time to explore the options when signing up for my first account, here are my findings. 🙂
+I took time to explore the options when signing up for my first account, here are my findings.
+This post is based on real-life experience and an honest review of the different banks presented here.

 - A quick overview of the best bank accounts in Germany

-- Open your German bank account : your choice will make a difference
+- Opening your German bank account : your choice will make a difference

-- The most relevant option for your German bank account : N26
+- The best option for most people for a German bank account: N26

-- Transferring some of my savings to my new account (e.g: for visas, deposits)?
+- How can i transfer some of my savings to my new account (e.g: for visas, deposits)?

 - About ATM fees